-How can you improve your consumer experience strategy, and align it with your contact center?
-The first step is to develop an end-to-end understanding of your current CX.
-At Avtex, we provide our clients with thorough audits to define where their CX strategy is succeeding, and where it can be improved.
-A holistic overview is essential to prevent the different areas of your business from forming silos, which can cause a disruptive ripple effect when one department makes a change that the others aren’t aware of, causing disjointed experiences for your customers.
+How can you improve your CX strategy, and align it with your contact center?
+The first step is to develop an end-to-end understanding of how you are doing with your CX delivery.
+At Avtex, we compile this CX current-state analysis by performing thorough audits that identify where your CX strategy is succeeding and where it could be improved.
+A holistic overview is essential to prevent the different areas of your business from forming silos, which can cause a disruptive ripple effect when one department makes a change that the others aren’t aware of, causing disjointed experiences for your account holders.

 1. Call Center Automation

-Interactive Voice Response (IVR) solutions from Avtex enable customers to get identification and authorization processes out of the way before connecting with an agent – so that when the customer speaks, the agent will have all the relevant information right in front of them.
-IVR systems can even detect potential fraud, and route the call to a more seasoned agent if necessary.
+Interactive Voice Response (IVR) solutions empower account holders to get identification and authorization processes out of the way before connecting with an agent – so that when the agent steps in, they have all the relevant information right in front of them.
+IVR systems also offer the additional benefit of flagging and preventing potential fraud attempts.

 2. Contact Center Agent Enablement

-Automation is just one way to enable your agents to do their jobs more effectively and efficiently.
-Avtex can equip you with a cohesive omni-channel employee experience that lets agents respond to texts, calls, and chat messages from the same central dashboard.
-This enables quicker responses and provides your team with the context they need to ensure a seamless consumer experience.
+A cohesive omnichannel employee experience will help your agents to do their jobs more effectively and efficiently.
+Workforce automation solutions enable your agents to respond to texts, calls, and chat messages from the same central dashboard.
+This enables quicker responses and provides your team with the context they need to ensure a seamless experience.

 3. AI Technology

-Bots have become increasingly sophisticated in recent years – not only do they synthesize information better, but they can add hyper-personal touches like wishing customers a happy belated birthday if they call the week after celebrating.
-Smart bots can address customer concerns on their own, but can also identify when to escalate a problem to a human, as well.
+Bots have become increasingly sophisticated in recent years – not only do they synthesize information better, but they can add hyper-personal touches like wishing an account holder a happy belated birthday if they call the week after celebrating.
+Smart bots can address account holder concerns on their own, but can also identify when to escalate a problem to a human, as well.

-A seamless, positive customer experience is essential to any financial institution’s continued success and growth, and the contact center is the core of CX.
-By implementing effective automation tools and AI, you can empower your agents to give consumers the experience they crave, so they leave a conversation with your bank feeling respected, heard, and appreciated.
-At the end of the day, positive emotional experience will yield financial results in your organization’s bottom line, and Avtex is here to help.
-We offer complete, end-to-end CX design and orchestration, and we are ready to help you transform the experiences you offer your customers.
+A seamless, positive account holder experience is essential to any financial institution’s continued success and growth, and the contact center is the core of CX.
+By implementing effective automation tools and AI, you can empower your agents to give consumers the experience they crave, so they leave a conversation with your financial institution feeling respected, heard, and appreciated.
+At the end of the day, a positive emotional experience will yield financial results in your organization’s bottom line, and Avtex is here to help.
+We offer complete, end-to-end CX design and orchestration, and we are ready to help you transform the experiences you deliver.